dCache/rados4j/README.md

 RADOS4J
 =======

-A Java binding for librados and librbd
+A Java binding for librados and librbd (an alternative to https://github.com/ceph/rados-java)

 Testing